Amangondaliya555/AtBash/README.md

 4.select the option wheater you want to decrypt or encrypt.

-5.Remaining steps are just a piece of cake.
+5.There are no remaining steps.